Last Updated on

 Discuss Things with the Other Parties Involved

 If there seems to be an error, omission or other issue with the final mediation papers, then you can attempt to discuss the problems with the other parties involved.
 If you and the other party agree to make changes, then the papers can be modified easily by an attorney.
-This option is best for people who had a calm dispute or when attempting to correct technical errors.
+This option is for people who had a calm dispute or when attempting to correct technical errors.

 File a Motion to Vacate

 A legal option that you can take is to file a motion to vacate in the courts.
-You are going to need an attorney to get the best chance of achieving this goal.
+You are going to need an attorney to get the chance of achieving this goal.
 A motion to vacate will basically invalidate the mediation agreement in full.
 That means nothing in the agreement will apply to you or the other parties if the motion is granted.
 A judge will decide whether to vacate the agreement.
 You normally need a valid reason to file this type of motion.

 Valid Reasons to Vacate the Papers